 If the visual system is a sophisticated reality engine that constructs our visual worlds, then we should be able to study its operation, reverse engineer it, and build computer systems that mimic it.
-To reverse engineer a complex system means to study its structure and function to try to understand how it works, often with the goal of trying to build a new system that has the same capabilities.
-To reverse engineer human vision means to study it through psychophysical, neurophysiological, and brain imaging experiments to learn the secrets of its operation.

-Indeed, this is proving possible.
-We now have computer vision systems, inspired by insights from biological visual systems, that take images streaming in from video cameras and construct depth, shapes, colors, motions, and objects (Shapiro & Stockman, 2001).
-These systems are advanced enough to autonomously drive cars on highways, using only computer vision to "see" the road.
+To "reverse engineer" a complex system means to study its structure and function to try to understand how it works, often with the goal of trying to build a new system that has the same capabilities.
+To reverse engineer human vision means to study it through psychophysical, neurophysiological and brain imaging experiments to learn the secrets of its operation.
+Indeed this is proving possible.
+We now have computer vision systems, inspired by insights from biological visual systems, that take images streaming in from video cameras and construct depth, shapes, colors, motions and objects (Shapiro & Stockman, 2001).
+These systems are sufficiently advanced that they can autonomously drive cars on highways, using only computer vision to "see" the road.

 Currently, the big open problem in computer vision is object recognition.
 It has proved remarkably difficult to recognize three-dimensional objects from arbitrary viewpoints, under arbitrary lighting, and with other objects obscuring them.
 The reason is that a single object can lead to dramatically different images as it is rotated, occluded, or presented under different lighting.
-A computer vision system must recognize that these widely different images are, in fact, images of precisely the same object.
-These technical difficulties make neuroscientists admire the speed and accuracy with which human vision solves this problem.

-Efforts to reverse engineer visual object recognition, both in humans and other primates, has led to the surprising discovery that biological visual systems can recognize a three-dimensional object by using neural representations of just a few of its two-dimensional views.
-This insight has led to the discovery of theorems and algorithms for recognizing three-dimensional objects given only a few two-dimensional views.
+A computer vision system must recognize that these widely different images are in fact images of precisely the same object.
+The technical difficulties involved make us admire the speed and accuracy with which human vision solves this problem.
+Reverse engineering visual object recognition, both in humans and other primates, has led to the surprising discovery that biological visual systems can recognize a three-dimensional object by using neural representations of just a few of its two-dimensional views.
+This has lead vision scientists to discover theorems and algorithms for recognizing three-dimensional objects given only a few two-dimensional views.
 In this way, reverse engineering biological vision has provided key insights for solving a difficult technological challenge.

-Computer vision systems are already in use in industry, the military, homeland security, and medical image processing.
+Computer vision systems are already in use in industry, the military, and homeland security.
 Once the problem of object recognition has been sufficiently resolved, we can expect computer vision systems to serve as prosthetic devices for the visually impaired, to be used widely in industry for flexible automated assembly, and, inevitably, to be used for smart bombs and other military applications.